Fancy food courts in Singapore

 2. Great World Food Junction – “Train tracks” & outdoor bar

 While we’re not allowed to eat or drink in stations and on board the MRT, Food Junction at Great World gladly welcomes you to dine in.
-Earlier in 2022, this food court was transformed to look like the train stations we’re so familiar with, complete with food stalls within the “cabins”.
+This food court has been transformed to look like the train stations we’re so familiar with, complete with food stalls within the “cabins”.

 Walk on a “train track” underneath a 22m-long LED panel showcasing SG’s landmarks.

 Right in the middle of the food court is a stunning LED panel with a seasonal mini montage on playback.
 The whistle of a steam engine and local landmarks on the screen will make you feel like you’re dining on a train.

 If you’re coming by in the evening, make sure to chope a seat at the outdoor bar area.
 With beer and snacks in hand, chuck your work troubles aside and soak in some glitzy city vibes.